From failing request to safe replay—in one timeline

 Outbound webhooks

-Fan failures out to the tools you already run—HTTP callbacks alongside email, Telegram, or Slack-style routing when an alert fires.
+Fan failures out to the tools you already run—HTTP callbacks alongside email, Slack webhooks, or other routing when an alert fires.

 • Wire alerts into tickets or chat without a custom poller